Aryaa-K/Aryaa-K/README.md

 ## Hi, This is Arya Kurup 👋

 <!--
-I am I am a Data Science graduate from Pace University.
+I am a Data Science graduate from Pace University.
 I am actively exploring the exciting intersection of data analysis, machine learning, and artificial intelligence to uncover actionable insights and solve complex problems.

 ### Tech Stack
 Programming Language - Python, Java, C, C++